riscv-non-isa/riscv-arch-test-reports/README.md

 - \<instanceID\>-\<test-date\>.html,  where
   -  \<test-date\> is in YYYY-MM-DD format using GMT as the time zone, and
-  -  \<instanceID\> is a string that identifies which version of an implementer's core is being tested at the conclusion of running the tests, along with coverage report.
+  -  \<instanceID\> is a string that identifies which version of an implementer's core is being tested at the conclusion of running the tests, along with a coverage report.
 The coverage report is for the vendors use only, and is not needed for self certification.

 In addition to pass/fail indications for each individual test that is run, the generated report includes:
 -  For any failures, the test case that failed, the expected value, and the actual value found,